-RISK LEVEL: Act with care — Do not gather
+RISK LEVEL: Act with care — Minor disruption

 Positivity rate: The percentage of COVID-19 tests with positive results.
 Public health officials use this data to assess the current level of transmission in the community.
 At KS, we use numbers from the state Department of Health for daily positive cases reported and community tests administrated.

 Rt rate: The average number of people that an infectious person is expected to infect.
 A number higher than one means each infected person is passing the virus to more than one other person.

 |Total cases||KS learning model|

 |KS Hawai‘i total||0||0||7||7|

 Today more than ever, we remain committed to the health and safety of our haumāna and our campus ‘ohana.
 We have developed an approach to helping reduce the spread of COVID-19 that is based on four pillars:

 Our approach is informed by recommendations from leading health organizations and guidance from state and county officials, based on current conditions in our communities.

 All KS campuses have established plans in each of the four areas that provide information about what actions we will take as risk levels of the virus change.
 These plans ensure our ability to continue providing quality educational experience while keeping health and safety a top priority.